programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 - Metadata about digital version of the physical object.
 It may include URLs where user can view the object (both at the Europeana website and external website), digital formats (jpg), and licensing information ([Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons)).

 To know more about EDM, you can consult their [documentation](https://pro.europeana.eu/page/edm-documentation).
-The author used to be one of the main contributors of the documentation. :)

 <div class="alert alert-success" role="alert">
 <b>Metadata is power</b><br>